mshdabiola/Naijaludo/README.md

 ### Desktop

-This project leverages Hydraulic Conveyor for packaging and distributing the Desktop application.
+This project leverages Naijaludo Conveyor for packaging and distributing the Desktop application.
-Hydraulic Conveyor simplifies the creation of installers and distributable packages across various operating systems (Windows, macOS, Linux).
+Naijaludo Conveyor simplifies the creation of installers and distributable packages across various operating systems (Windows, macOS, Linux).

-1. Install hydraulic conveyor at [Hydraulic](https://downloads.hydraulic.dev/)
+1. Install naijaludo conveyor at [Naijaludo](https://downloads.naijaludo.dev/)

 2. Build the release executable using the following Gradle command: